pingcap/docs/ticdc/ticdc-overview.md

 ### Compatibility with temporary tables

 Since v5.3.0, TiCDC supports [global temporary tables](/temporary-table.md#global-temporary-tables).
-Replicating global temporary tables using TiCDC of a version earlier than v5.3.0 causes table definition error.
+Replicating global temporary tables to the downstream using TiCDC of a version earlier than v5.3.0 causes table definition error.

-If the upstream cluster contains a global temporary table, the downstream TiDB cluster is expected to be v5.3.0 or later.
-Otherwise, an error occurs in the replication.
+If the upstream cluster contains a global temporary table, the downstream TiDB cluster is expected to be v5.3.0 or a later version.
+Otherwise, an error occurs during the replication process.

 ## Install and deploy TiCDC